Car and Truck Expenses

 Where to enter expenses?

-Qualified Expenses relating to your business income can be deducted in the expenses section of your Schedule C, Profit or Loss from a Business.
+Qualified Expenses relating to your business income can be deducted in the expenses section of your Schedule C.

 To enter your expenses for your business, go to: